-Of course, it’s difficult to know exactly where you can find those deals unless you’re looking around at all of the major retailers on a daily basis.
+Of course, it’s difficult to know exactly where you can find the most notable deals unless you’re scouring the major retailers on a daily basis.
 But that’s often what our deal hunters at The Verge are doing each and every day, so let us help you out.
-Below, we’ve listed each iPad model that is currently available, some of which are outgoing models with freshly introduced replacements.
+Below, we’ve listed the best deals you can get on each iPad model that is currently available, some of which are outgoing models with freshly introduced replacements.

 The best iPad (2021) deals